haozhang86/movieweb/README.md

 ## ⚠️ Limitations

-- Due to being a static site, there can be no SSR
+- Due to being a static site, there can be no SSR.
-- To keep it cheap to host, amount of proxied requests need to be kept to a minimum
+- To keep it cheap to host, amount of proxied requests need to be kept to a minimum.
 - Also to keep it cheap, no content must ever be streamed through the proxy.
 So only streams not protected by CORS headers.

 # 🧬 Running locally for development